 10 Surprising Spots for Hidden Gluten in Restaurant Food

-Love thai food?
+Love Thai food?
 Me too.
-I found out the hard way that pad thai and other stir fried noodle dishes tend to include soy sauce (which if you’re not aware naturally contains wheat).
-While you might not necessarily associate soy sauce with thai food, it’s used in a number of dishes.
+I found out the hard way that pad thai and other stir-fried noodle dishes tend to include soy sauce (which if you’re not aware naturally contains wheat).
+While you might not necessarily associate soy sauce with Thai food, it’s used in a number of dishes.
 I’ve found that curry dishes tend to be safe, but ask if the meat was marinated ahead of time (and if so, in what) if it’s not already described as such on the menu.
 Some restaurants might allow you to bring your own gluten free tamari sauce, but I’ve never truly felt comfortable doing so if an entire meal depends on this ingredient.
-If and when I eat thai, I make sure to always question the usage of soy sauce.
+If and when I eat Thai, I make sure to always question the use of soy sauce.

 FYI — Another type of soy sauce I’ve seen used at organic and vegan restaurants is shoyu that also contains wheat.